Local Restriction (TL)

 Description

-Ports A and B represent the input and output of the Local Restriction (TL) block.
-Depending on the Restriction type parameters, the constriction area can be fixed or controlled.
-In the case of controlled, the input signal on the AR port sets the cross-sectional area of the constriction.
+Ports A and B represent the input and output of the unit Local Restriction (TL).
+Depending on the Restriction type parameter, the area of the constriction can be fixed or controlled.
+In the case of a controlled input signal on the AR port specifies the narrowing cross-sectional area.

-The block icon changes depending on the value of the Restriction type parameters.
+The block icon changes depending on the value of the Restriction type parameter.

-In a localised constriction there is no heat exchange with the environment, the process is diabatic.
+In the local constriction, there is no heat exchange with the environment, the process is diabetic.

-Local Restriction (TL) consists of a sudden contraction followed by a sudden expansion.
-At the point of contraction, the fluid accelerates, causing a drop in pressure.
-In the expansion zone, if the Pressure recovery parameters are off, the momentum of the accelerated fluid is lost.
-If the Pressure recovery parameters are enabled, the sudden expansion recovers some of the momentum and allows the pressure to rise slightly after the constriction.
+Local Restriction (TL) It consists of a sudden contraction followed by a sudden expansion.
+At the point of constriction, the liquid accelerates, causing a pressure drop.
+In the expansion zone, if the Pressure recovery parameter is turned off, the momentum of the accelerated fluid is lost.
+If the Pressure recovery option is enabled, the sudden expansion restores some of the momentum and allows the pressure to rise slightly after narrowing.

-The figure shows a schematic representation of a localised constriction.
+The figure shows a schematic representation of the local constriction.

 Conservation of mass